A topology-changing variational framework for the Einstein-Hilbert functional: Disconnected topological variations

 provided that the one-sided derivative exists. \item If the disconnected topological functional derivative exists for all $(M,g;\Omega)$ and all $(M',g')$, we say that $F$ is \textit{differentiable with respect to disconnected topological variations}. \end{enumerate} \end{definition}

-It is worth noting that keeping the derivative one-sided is essential in order to maintain the signature of the variation.
-Negative values of $\epsilon$ are easily seen to lead to reversed signature.
-With a rigorous definition of a topological functional derivative in place, this discussion arrives at its culmination with the the following result regarding differentiability of Einstein-Hilbert under disconnected topological variations.
+\begin{remark} It is worth noting that keeping the derivative one-sided is essential in order to maintain the signature of the variation; geometrically this is forced upon us by the tangent cone structure.
+Negative values of $\epsilon$ are easily seen to lead to reversed signature. \end{remark}

+With a rigorous definition of a topological functional derivative in place, this discussion arrives at its culmination with the the following result regarding differentiability of Einstein-Hilbert within this framework.

-\begin{theorem}[Disconnected topological stability of Einstein-Hilbert action] Let $S_\EH: (\D_\EH,\tau_1) \rightarrow \R$ be the Einstein-Hilbert action extended to include disconnected topological variations of compact support, and let $n > 2$.
+\begin{theorem} Let $S_\EH: (\D_\EH,\tau_1) \rightarrow \R$ be the Einstein-Hilbert action extended to include disconnected topological variations of compact support, and let $n > 2$.
 Then the following statements are true. \begin{enumerate} \item If $n<4$, the action is not differentiable with respect to topological variations. \item If $n=4$, the action is differentiable with respect to topological variations and the topological functional derivative is not identically zero.
 In particular, it is zero if and only if the variation has zero mean scalar curvature. \item If $n>4$, the action is differentiable with respect to topological variations and the topological functional derivative is identically zero. \end{enumerate} \end{theorem}

 \begin{proof} Let $(M,g;\Omega)\in \D_\EH$ and $(M',g')$ a closed manifold with metric $g'\in D_\EH(M')$.
 We compute

 It follows that for $\epsilon>0$ there holds

 The limit as $\epsilon \rightarrow 0^+$ exists if and only if $n\geq 4$, and is identically zero for all $(M',g')$ if and only if $n>4$.
 If $n=4$, it is zero if and only if the mean scalar curvature of $(M',g')$ is zero. \end{proof}